hydephp/policies/Backwards Compatability.md

 ## Extra Information

-This document was based on the Laravel release documentation. https://laravel.com/docs/master/releases
+This document was based on the Laravel release documentation. https://laravel.com/docs/master/releases, and inspired by the Symfony BC promise. https://symfony.com/doc/current/contributing/code/bc.html